kostas2370/Video-Creator/README.md

 * TO DO :
 1. Convert all moviepy functions to ffmpeg for better Performance .
+2. Add celery support for async tasks and scheduled tasks
-2. Test Cases for models, functions and Views
+3. Test Cases for models, functions and Views

 For any Injuries or Support you can contact me at those emails :
 1. kodamia@cs.ihu.gr (University Email)
 2. kostas2372@gmail.com (Personal Email)

 # NEWS:
+* Gemini and claude support !
 * Implemented ElevenLabs api voices !!
 * Now we are able to make compilation videos from twitch by game or streamer
 * Added open-ai voices